JenniferShelton/dc_2016_04/lessons/01_intro_and_cloud_setup.md

 This is the first and last place in these lessons where it will matter if you are using PC, Mac, or Linux.
 After we connect, we will all be on the same operating system/computing environment.

 > To save time, your instructor will have launched an remote computer (instance) for you prior to the workshop.
-> **Each instance will have an associated IP adresss listed in the etherpad which you will need to connect to the instance**.
+> **Each instance will have an associated IP address listed in the etherpad which you will need to connect to the instance**.
 > If you are following these lessons on your own, or after the workshop see the lesson on [cloud computing](https://github.com/datacarpentry/cloud-genomics/tree/gh-pages/lessons) for instructions on how to do this yourself.

 **User Credentials** are case sensitive: